DanilIvanchik/ResWizard-Java/README.md

 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(12).png)
 <br>
 <br>
-For user registration and authentication, triple validation is implemented at the database, model, and controller levels.
+For user registration and authentication, a three-tier validation process is in place, encompassing validation checks at the database, model, and controller levels.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(13).png)
 <br>
 <br>
-Resume page customization page.
-On it, the user can set an avatar for himself, write a message for users visiting his page, as well as upload his resume in the selected language, after which, when he clicks "Get your resume", a unique page with an encrypted, public URL will be created, which even non-users will have access to.
+The Resume Page Customization section enables users to personalize their resume pages.
+Within this section, users have the option to configure their profile by adding an avatar, composing a message for visitors to their page, and uploading their resume in their preferred language.
+Once these steps are completed, clicking the "Generate Resume" button will generate a unique page with an encrypted, publicly accessible URL, allowing even non-registered individuals to view the content.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(1).png)
 <br>
 <br>
-Result page.
-It is worth noting that a user who created an account without confirming his email address will not be able to create a page and will receive an error message.
+Outcome Page: It's important to emphasize that a user who has registered an account without verifying their email address will be unable to generate a page and will instead receive an error message.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(18).png)